nmattei/cmps3160/syllabus.md

 ## Attendance

-**Students are required to attend all classes and labs (either in person or virtually) unless they are ill or prevented from attending by exceptional circumstances and with a valid excuse note.** Students are responsible for notifying instructors about absences that result from serious illnesses, injuries, or critical personal problems.  **Students with frequent absences will be reported and/or removed from the course according to university policy.**
+**Students are required to attend all classes and labs unless they are ill or prevented from attending by exceptional circumstances and with a valid excuse note.** Students are responsible for notifying instructors about absences that result from serious illnesses, injuries, or critical personal problems.  **Students with frequent absences will be reported and/or removed from the course according to university policy.** If a student cannot attend class for any reason, the student is responsible for communicating with their instructors to make up any work they may miss.

-Faculty and students must comply with University policies on COVID-19 testing and isolation, which are [located here](https://tulane.edu/covid-19/health-strategies).
-Faculty and students are strongly encouraged to wear face coverings in all common areas, including classrooms, and follow social distancing rules.
-Failure to comply is a violation of the Code of Student Conduct and students will be subject to University discipline, which can include suspension or permanent dismissal.

-If a student cannot attend class for any reason, the student is responsible for communicating with their instructors to make up any work they may miss.
-Faculty will provide online options for class participation, outlined in this document, and unless a student is seriously ill, they are expected to use this option.
-The University Health Center will provide documentation verifying a student is ill, as well as verification that a student may return to class.
-With the approval of the Newcomb - Tulane College dean, an instructor may have a student who has excessive absences involuntarily withdrawn from a course with a WF grade after written warning at any time during the semester.

 ---